XiYan-SQL: A Novel Multi-Generator Framework For Text-to-SQL: Experiments

-We further present the distribution of the results of each SQL generator within the overall candidate pool, as shown in Table \ref{tab:generator_dis}.
-Here, ``$R_n$'' refers to the ratio of the number of correct queries generated by a specific generator to the total number of correct samples when only $n$ generators generate correct queries across all samples.
-For example, the $R_1$ value of $\mathrm{SQLG_1}$ is 1.42\%, meaning that 1.42\% of all correct results are uniquely generated by this generator.
-As the model with the highest accuracy, $\mathrm{SQLG_1}$ exhibits relatively high values of $R_3$ and $R_4$, suggesting that its generation is more robust and overall quality is higher.
-In contrast, $\mathrm{SQLG_3}$ and $\mathrm{SQLG_4}$ show a more concentrated distribution in the middle range, allowing them to explore diverse generations while maintaining quality.
-On the other hand, $\mathrm{SQLG_2}$ and $\mathrm{SQLG_5}$ demonstrate higher $R_1$ values, indicating greater diversity, and are also capable of generating some unique SQL queries that yield the correct answers.
+As observed, the generator $\mathrm{SQLG_1}$ exhibits the best individual performance (Avg.
+EX) and contributes the most significantly (CR), representing the strong capability of our multi-task fine-tuning strategy.
+Notably, $\mathrm{SQLG_2}$, which is trained to favor complex ``structural variations", exhibits a lower Avg.
+EX score than $\mathrm{SQLG_1}$.
+This suggests that generating these advanced forms is inherently harder and more error-prone.
+A similar principle of trade-offs applies to $\mathrm{SQLG_3}$ and $\mathrm{SQLG_4}$; their respective focuses on strict stylistic consistency and broad solution-space coverage come at the cost of a minor drop in peak accuracy on standard patterns.
+However, its non-trivial Contribution Ratio and its unique correct generations (shown by the $R_1$ value in Table \ref{tab:generator_dis}) demonstrate that it is essential for solving certain challenging queries that simpler forms cannot handle.
+These findings validate our core hypothesis: no single generation form is universally optimal; instead, integrating diverse generation pathways is a highly effective strategy for tackling a wide spectrum of real-world challenges.

-Furthermore, these two tables also illustrate that, compared to the generator $\mathrm{SQLG_1}$ with the highest accuracy, the other fine-tuned generators sacrifice a certain level of precision while introducing diversity.
-This represents the trade-off between quality and diversity inherent in multiple candidate methods.
-In summary, each generator plays an important role, and their performances along with their contributions to the candidate pool align with our design objectives for the multi-generator framework of XiYan-SQL.
-Due to limited resources, further investigation into additional training tasks and methods remains to be explored in future research.
+The analysis of the result distribution in Table \ref{tab:generator_dis} further supports this, where the $R_n$ values denote the situation in which only $n$ generators have generated correct outputs, as explained in the table note.
+As the model with the highest accuracy, $\mathrm{SQLG_1}$ exhibits high values of $R_3$ and $R_4$, suggesting that its generation is more robust and overall quality is higher.
+In contrast, the distributions of $\mathrm{SQLG_3}$ and $\mathrm{SQLG_4}$ are more concentrated within the middle range, exploring diverse generations while maintaining quality.
+Meanwhile, $\mathrm{SQLG_2}$ and $\mathrm{SQLG_5}$ exhibit higher $R_1$ values, indicating greater diversity; each possesses a unique ability to solve certain problems alone.
+This illustrates the trade-off between quality and diversity inherent in our ensemble approach.